The Rise of Remote Healthcare Services

 Dr Richard Vautrey, the GP committee chair at the British Medical Association, said: “There has been a massive change from the vast majority of consultations in general practice taking place face to face, to now the vast majority taking place by telephone or increasingly by video consultation.”7

 The NHS has given numerous apps the green light to support this online triage approach.
-As of July 2020, the NHS had approved 34 apps and online triage platforms to support their delivery of remote consultations.8 Patient and healthcare staff safety, and a desire to reduce stress on healthcare services, coupled with the emergence of trusted technologies and a global pandemic, seems to be changing the way these services are delivered and will continue to be delivered long after COVID-19.
+As of July 2020, the NHS had approved 34 apps and online triage platforms to support their delivery of remote consultations.8 Patient and healthcare staff safety, and a desire to reduce stress on healthcare services, coupled with the emergence of trusted technologies and a global pandemic, seem to be changing the way these services are delivered and will continue to be delivered long after COVID-19.

-Speaking to your GP via video link to establish symptoms and potential next steps is one thing, but how is this move impacting the physical movement of critical patient samples from the patient to lab?
+Speaking to your GP via video link to establish symptoms and potential next steps is one thing, but how is this move impacting the physical movement of critical patient samples from the patient to the lab?

 Patient Sample Transport